Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Examples for which the stretch locus is a simple closed geodesic

 \section{Examples for which the stretch locus is a simple closed geodesic}

 \\ Below, we provide examples of compact surfaces which do not satisfy the condition of Theorem \ref{GK, geodesicLamination} but where the stretch locus $E(g_1,g_2)$ is a lamination given by a simple closed geodesic.
-It is an interesting question to understand what is a necessary and sufficient condition for the stretch locus $E(g_1,g_2)$ to be a geodesic lamination.
+It is an interesting question to understand what a necessary and sufficient condition is for the stretch locus $E(g_1,g_2)$ to be a geodesic lamination (see Question \ref{question: stretchLocusLamination} in Appendix \ref{question: open question}).